Overview of the Data Mining Process

 - Pattern evaluation and data presentation: If the data is presented efficiently, the client and the customers can make use of it in the best possible way.
 After going through the above set of stages, the data is presented in graphs and diagrams and thereby understanding it with minimum statistical knowledge.

 Tools and Techniques

 1. R-language: It is an open-source tool that is used for graphics and statistical computing.
-It has a wide variety of classical statistical tests, classification, graphical techniques, time-series analysis, etc. It makes use of effective storage facility and data handling.
+It has a wide variety of classical statistical tests, classification, graphical techniques, time-series analysis, etc. It makes use of effective storage facilities and data handling.

 This is a guide to Data Mining Process.
-Here we discuss the basic overview with Different Stages, Advantages, Tools, and Techniques of Data Mining Process.
+Here we discuss the basic overview with Different Stages, Advantages, Tools, and Techniques of the Data Mining Process.
 You can also go through our other suggested articles to learn more –

 - Data Mining Concepts and Techniques